Maroua-El-Imame/pands-project/README.md

 Histogram of petal length in cm
 Histogram of petal width in cm

-<u>See cell output in the corrsponding notebook </u>
+See cell output in the corresponding notebook

-**Scatter plots of each pair of Iris data set variable**:
+---

+**Scatter plots**:

-a figure of 6 plots where each scatter plot matches a pair of Iris dataset variables. sepal_length--sepal_width
+a figure of 6 plots where each scatter plot matches a pair of Iris dataset variables.

+sepal_length--sepal_width
 sepal_length--petal_length
 sepal_length--petal_width